Regelement IVWC 2020

 7. Submit a photo of the ensemble with a minimum size of 300 DPI at 10x10 cm.
 The photograph should show all members of the ensemble.

 8. On registering, every participant should present programme proposals for the semi-final and final rounds.
 These programmes should be entered on the entry form, clearly stating composer with full name and dates, title of the piece with names of all movements and their exact lengths and scoring.
-Programme proposals for the semi-final and the final rounds should have a length of 40 minutes.
+Programme proposals for the semi-final and the final rounds should have a length of 40 minutes each.
 The jury will make a selection from the programme proposals to be played during the semi-final and the final rounds.

 9. Registration deadline is 1 May 2020.
 Registration is fully effective only after the qualifying round.
 Participants will be notified accordingly before 31 July 2020.

 10. The qualifying round will take place by judging the recordings submitted.

 11. A maximum of 12 participating ensembles will proceed to the semi-finals.

 12. In the semi-finals each participating ensemble will play a programme lasting 15-20 minutes.

 13. The jury will decide which work(s) to play from the programme proposal for the semi-final as submitted through the application form.

 14. Ensembles playing a programme longer than the allotted time of 20 minutes will be curtailed by the jury.
 This includes entering stage, tuning and stage changes.

 15. With reference to regulation #3, the jury may ask an ensemble to resubmit a programme prior to being admitted into the semi-final.

 16. The outcome of the semi-final round will be announced by the chairman of the jury.

 17. A maximum of four participants/ensembles will proceed through to the final.